zuozhenggh/learning-library/sprints/oci/sprint-query-data-qs/sprint-query-data-qs.md

 6. **Tools buttons:** You can use the buttons in this section to run the current SQL query (at the current cursor location), run all SQL queries in the text editor, save the worksheet, set the query settings, and delete the worksheet.

-7. Enter your SQL queries in the text editor area.
+7. Enter your SQL queries in the Editor area.

 8. The **Last Query Result** tab shows the status and output of your query.